muneebrabbani/contractiq/README.md

   The LLM's role stops at generating the SQL string — execution is real SQLite, and turning the result into text is **plain Python string formatting, not a second LLM call**, so there's no path for the answer to drift from the number SQL actually returned.
+The SQL agent sees the same contextualized question the classifier routed on, not the raw one — a follow-up like "when was the addendum on the main contract" needs "the main contract" resolved to a specific vendor before it reaches SQL generation, or there's nothing to filter on.

-- **Clause-type classifier** (`contractiq.extraction.classify_clause_type`): a
+- **Clause-type classifier** (`contractiq.extraction.classify_clause_type`
-  controlled `ClauseType` vocabulary (termination, governing_law, payment_terms, confidentiality, indemnification, ...) that `section_title` alone doesn't provide — two contracts can title the same clause type differently.
-Keyword-matches `section_title` first (free, deterministic, covers the common case since real contracts mostly use conventional headings); falls back to an LLM classification of the clause text only when the title is missing or matches nothing.
-  `retrieval/indexing.py` joins this into each chunk's Chroma metadata at index time, alongside the existing `segment`/`status` join — nothing else under `retrieval/` changed.
+  / `classify_clause_types_batch`): a controlled `ClauseType` vocabulary
+  (termination, governing_law, payment_terms, confidentiality,
+  indemnification, scope_of_work, ...) that `section_title` alone doesn't
+  provide — two contracts can title the same clause type differently.
+  Keyword-matches `section_title` first (free, deterministic, covers the common case since real contracts mostly use conventional headings); falls back to an LLM classification (`temperature=0`) of the clause text only when the title is missing or matches nothing. `retrieval/indexing.py` joins this into each chunk's Chroma metadata at index time, alongside the existing `segment`/`status` join — nothing else under `retrieval/` changed.

 - **Drafting agent** (`contractiq.agents.drafting_agent`) — the highest-risk
   feature, built conservatively: it assembles a draft from retrieved precedent clauses rather than generating clause text freely.
-  1. *Precedent retrieval*: for each clause type in the agreement type's checklist, calls `retrieval.vector_store.dense_search()` directly (a stage-4 function, reused as-is) with a hard `clause_type` metadata filter plus semantic ranking against the business brief.
+  1. *Precedent retrieval*: for each clause type in the agreement type's checklist (MSA/NDA/SOW, each now including a `scope_of_work` clause), calls `retrieval.vector_store.dense_search()` directly (a stage-4 function, reused as-is) with a hard `clause_type` metadata filter plus semantic ranking against the business brief.
 This is deliberately *not* routed through the full `retrieve()` hybrid pipeline — precedent lookup is "find the best exemplar of a known type," a different problem from open-ended retrieval, and a hard type filter already does the precision work.
+If the business brief names a specific vendor, search is scoped to that vendor's own documents first (via vendor resolution, above), falling back to the best corpus-wide match only for clause types that vendor's contract doesn't have — and the generated DOCX labels that fallback explicitly rather than silently mixing a different vendor's boilerplate in.
   2. *Assembly*: clause selection is deterministic (top match within the type filter).
 Party names are placeholder-substituted deterministically (`ContractMetadata.vendor` → `[VENDOR NAME]`) — no LLM involved.
-The **only** LLM step is per-clause language smoothing, under a prompt that forbids changing any number, date, or substantive term, backed by a post-hoc check: numeric tokens (regex) are extracted from the text before and after smoothing, and any mismatch reverts to the raw precedent text.
-This isn't theoretical — real runs against GPT-4o-mini triggered this fallback (smoothing reworded "5 years" in a way that changed the extracted tokens), and the check caught it every time.
+The **only** LLM step is per-clause language smoothing, under a prompt that forbids changing any number, date, or substantive term, backed by a post-hoc check: numeric tokens (regex, normalized for cosmetic formatting differences like leading zeros or comma-grouping so OCR noise doesn't force an unnecessary revert) are extracted from the text before and after smoothing, and any genuine mismatch reverts to the raw precedent text.
+This isn't theoretical — real runs against GPT-4o-mini triggered this fallback (smoothing reworded "5 years" in a way that changed the extracted tokens), and the check caught it.
   3. *Checklist* (`contractiq.agents.checklists`): a hardcoded
      per-agreement-type (MSA / NDA / SOW, generic fallback for unrecognized types) list of required `ClauseType`s — a business/legal judgment call, not something left to the model.
 Missing clauses aren't
-     dropped: they get an explicit placeholder under their own heading in the exported DOCX *and* a summary completeness section, verified directly on generated files (paragraph count, banner presence, style names).
+     dropped: they get an explicit placeholder under their own heading in the exported DOCX *and* a summary completeness section.
+  4. *Export*: the DOCX includes a real Word Table of Contents field (keyed off Heading styles — shows placeholder text until updated in Word, which is expected native behavior) and best-effort table extraction (re-reads the source PDF for a native table on the precedent's exact page; only ever succeeds for the non-scanned fraction of the corpus).
-  4. *Human-review gate*: not a workflow block — nothing here enforces approval — but a structurally redundant label: a bold, dark-red banner as the DOCX's first paragraph, the same banner repeated in the footer (visible from any page), and the same banner text on the
+  5. *Human-review gate*: not a workflow block — nothing here enforces approval — but a structurally redundant label: a bold, dark-red banner as the DOCX's first paragraph, the same banner repeated in the footer (visible from any page), and the same banner text on the